 Utilizing a foundational Agile principle, “building projects around motivated individuals”, the PMO quickly engaged with the team who had raised their hands first.
 They brainstormed ways to unblock their too slow and traditional delivery approaches and frameworks and began implementing immediately.

 During the first quarter of 2018, the pilot team rapidly introduced and validated new ways of working, with the freedom to “fail fast”, constantly refining and making changes to be more effective as a team.

 As highlighted above, the PMO understood that getting the balance right between speed and effectiveness was crucial to the success of the Agile transformation.
-Therefore, they focused on short iterations, piloting new ways of working within their finite team, and adjusting their behaviours prior to rolling out across the entire department.
+Therefore, they focused on short iterations, piloting new ways of working within their finite team and adjusting their behaviors prior to rolling out across the entire department.

 During the pilot, the PMO facilitated the development of best practices, documenting the learnings which were then broadcast during each of the weekly meetings to the wider team.
 The learnings were then incorporated into Agile processes, used as a basis for training as the teams lived continuous improvement.

 The first team transitioned to an Agile way of working in January 2018, and within 3 short months the remaining 5 teams transitioned together.

 An additional inhibitor to enterprise agility was the limited use of Agile based tools for increment planning and development management.

 Tool enhancement change requests were previously managed in an on-line database.
 Some business community teams had recently transitioned to JIRA and CA Agile Central software tools with success.
 The PMO, deciding to build upon that momentum, took the lead in staging CA Agile Central with user stories to further the transition to Agile and replace the previous outdated tracking software.